TechCrunch

 The conference features a ton (we measured) of experts and curated content.
 Learn from industry leaders across the mobility universe, keep an eye on trends, dig deep into specialty tech and interact with speakers and attendees from around the world.
 It’s all designed to help you expand your knowledge, your network and your business success.

-Here’s a tiny taste of what you’ll find at TC Sessions: Mobility 2020.
-Look through the event agenda to make sure you don’t miss what matters most in your world.
+Here’s a tiny taste of what you’ll find at TC Sessions: Mobility 2020 (look through the event agenda to make sure you don’t miss what matters most in your world):

-The Changing Face of Delivery — Small startups and logistics giants alike are working on how to use automated vehicle technology and robotics for delivery.
-Matthew Johnson-Roberson, co-founder of Refraction AI, Ali Kashani, the VP of Special Projects at Postmates will talk about the challenges and opportunities of using robots for delivery.
+- The Changing Face of Delivery — Small startups and logistics giants alike are working on how to use automated vehicle technology and robotics for delivery.
+Matthew Johnson-Roberson, co-founder of Refraction AI, and Ali Kashani, the VP of Special Projects at Postmates, will talk about the challenges and opportunities of using robots for delivery.

 Don’t miss the Mobility Pitch-off happening later today.
 Ten early-stage mobility startups will compete tonight in front of a panel of VCs, but only the top five will earn the right to pitch live from the main stage on Wednesday — it’s a must-see event!